GoPro wants the moments you capture on the Internet instantly

 “It’s about removing the friction points for the consumer,” GoPro CEO Nick Woodman said on the TechCrunch stage at CES this year.
 “They don’t want to take the time to copy everything over — some do, but [some] don’t want to take the time to learn the app.
 They would just like to be able to capture [footage and upload it].”

-Collapsing that distance and time is going to be critical if GoPro is going to to find a way to be more attractive to a broader audience outside the die-hard sports and thrill-seeking enthusiasts that have typically used its cameras.
+Collapsing that distance and time is going to be critical if GoPro is going to find a way to be more attractive to a broader audience outside the die-hard sports and thrill-seeking enthusiasts that have typically used its cameras.
 Now, GoPro is looking to produce software that can figure out how to gauge what are the most interesting moments based on cues and sensors in the device, and make that easier to share with their friends, Woodman said.

 “We haven’t launched this feature yet,” Woodman said.
 “You could shoot footage with your GoPro, use our app to copy it to your phone, and then the app takes seconds to edit.
 You could be talking about a couple minutes for this to happen.
 If you use algorithms we’re developing to identify what are really interesting moments, you’re only having to copy those interesting moments not the whole file.
 It can be a matter of seconds for this to take place.”